Non-Tesla Supercharger Pilot

 Access to an extensive, convenient and reliable fast-charging network is critical for large-scale EV adoption.
 That’s why, since opening our first Superchargers in 2012, we have been committed to rapid expansion of the network.
 Today, we have more than 30,000 Superchargers worldwide.

-With this pilot, 10 stations are now accessible to Non-Tesla EV drivers in selected countries via the Tesla app (version 4.2.3 or higher).
+With this pilot, some stations are now accessible to Non-Tesla EV drivers in selected countries via the Tesla app (version 4.2.3 or higher).
 Tesla drivers can continue to use these stations as they always have, and we will be closely monitoring each site for congestion and listening to customers about their experiences.

 It’s always been our ambition to open the Supercharger network to Non-Tesla EVs, and by doing so, encourage more drivers to go electric.
-This move directly supports our mission to accelerate the world’s transition to sustainable energy.

 More customers using the Supercharger network enables faster expansion.
 Our goal is to learn and iterate quickly, while continuing to aggressively expand the network, so we can eventually welcome both Tesla and Non-Tesla drivers at every Supercharger worldwide.